desiderr/mmp_toolbox/version 3.0/README.md

 ### Use

 This code suite was written to provide tools and a framework to allow users to easily import and visualize McLane profiler data sets so that they can apply their own quality control.
 This will be particularly necessary in the validation of AD2CP data.
 Sample plotting programs are provided "as is" in the plotting_routines folder.

-It is suggested that the first time the code suite is run that the profiles_to_process variable in the metadata.txt file be set to 1:100.
-The resulting data products will be small enough so that there should be no long waits when saving them nor for scatter and pseudocolor plotting routines to execute.